d-eisen/portfolio/content/mw.md

 case_feature_img: "MWMobileMockup@2x.jpg"

 # This is the case summary in the case itself
 case_summary: "MedWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
 Their primary operations are in the Amazon Basin and in the United States.
 The site is focused on supporting the organization's social media channels as well as serving as a landing page for the organization.
-I developed a prototype that allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media."
+I developed a prototype that allows users to donate to the organization in a streamlined process.
+Additionally I added functions allowing users to raise funds for the organization by challenging other people by leveraging social media."

 # Your team members
 team: ["David Eisenmenger"]